 (Note that in many books this prayer is called simply “An Act of Hope.”)

-Hope is a virtue that focuses our desire for happiness into seeking eternal happiness with God in Heaven.
+Hope, one of three Theological Virtues, along with Faith and Charity, focuses our desire for happiness on earth in this life into seeking eternal happiness with God in Heaven.
 In doing His will in our lives out of love for Him and for our neighbors, we strive for “life everlasting” (as the Act of Hope prayer puts it) with God in His heavenly kingdom.

 If we seek God’s grace, through prayer and the sacraments, we have great hope, that “does not disappoint,” as St. Paul put it (Rom 5:5), of sharing eternal life with Him!